Something’s wrong in the neighborhood.

 Every day in America, real life people do amazing things on modest incomes.
 Not everyone wants to hit FIRE (financial independence retire early) at 45.
 They want to enjoy their family and have some free time.
 You can live a great life, work some, save some, and spend some.
 That type of advice does not get the headlines, we live in the day where sensationalism sells.

 Stories about high-income earners saving massive amounts of money is what sells, it’s the Kim Kardashian of finance.
 Not to take anything away from those people, but in a way, the sacrifice is not real.
-Because it’s done in part for publicity, and because there’s light at the end of the tunnel, and because it doesn’t have to be that easy for years on end, it’s maintainable.
+Because it’s done in part for publicity, and because there’s light at the end of the tunnel, and because it doesn’t have to be that hard for years on end, it’s maintainable.

 When you’re making 300k and want to save a million dollars, going to heroic measures to save is fun, or at least tolerable, since the light at the end of the tunnel is only a few years away.
 When you’re making 50k and the light at the end of the tunnel is 25, 30 years out, you can barely see it and it makes you feel differently.